-This can be reexpressed in vectorized form \cite{amshallem2015three}:
+This can be reexpressed in vectorized form \cite{amshallem2015three}

-Or, using the hermiticity of $H$ and $J_m^\dagger J_m$:
+or, using the hermiticity of $H$ and $J_m^\dagger J_m$,

-Below, we show that:
+Below, we show that

-where:
+where

-The ``left superfermions" and ``right superfermions" are:
+The ``left superfermions" and ``right superfermions" are

-Compared to the manuscript $r\leftrightarrow r^\dagger$ which we do here to first arrive at a ``block" form of the Lindbladian that makes its dark space zero modes manifest.
-In Section \ref{sec:bdg-form} we transform it into the BdG form presented in the manuscript.\\
+Compared to the manuscript $r\leftrightarrow r^\dagger$ we first arrive at a ``block" form of the Lindbladian that makes its dark space zero modes manifest.
+In Section SI E we transform it into the BdG form presented in the manuscript.

-The parity operator is:
+The parity operator is

-Where the number operator is the non-local operator:
+where the number operator is the non-local operator

-and we have for all $j$:
+and we have for all $j$

 which motivates the definition of parity.